Employer of Record

 13th Monthly Salary

-Salary payments must be made by the employer at least once a month.
+Salary payments must be made by the employer at least once a month for monthly paid workers.
 There is no legal obligation for 13-month payments, and employers have the discretion to grant bonuses as they see fit.

 Employees vs Independent Contractors Compliance